23o4i7/Sean-Sejin-Docs/README.md

 - This project will cover the steps of creating a Discord account, Discord account settings with enabling developer mode, registering a new bot on Discord, authorizing and connecting the bot to Discord server, and initializing and running your bot.

-## Technology used
+## Technologies used
+- Node.js
 - Discord
-- Node.js V16.9.0+ (Download)
-- Visual Studio Code (Recommended), WebStorm, Atom, Eclipse, Notepad++ (Not recommended)
-- Google Chrome, Firefox 38+, Opera, Microsoft Edge 17+, Safari 11+, or Chromium 79+

 ## Features
-The featrues of Creating a Discord Bot are:
+The features of creating a Discord bot are:
 - To use bots to welcome new members, moderate conversations, and restrict users who break the rules.
 - To create and maintain an engaging online community.
 - To use bots to add music, games, and memes to your server.